What Is Digital Scrapbooking? A Beginner’s Guide | aA

 • A decent-sized monitor — a 24-inch screen makes everything easier to see and work with.

-• Storage space — high-resolution pages and digital supply files add up.
+• Storage space — high-resolution pages and supply files add up.
 An external hard drive or cloud backup is a good idea from the start.

 This is where you build your pages.
 The most-used options in the community: